jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

 {% include question.html header="Prerequisites" text="
 - **No programming experience required** - we start from the very basics
-- Basic computer literacy (file management, using applications)
+- **Basic computer literacy** (file management, using applications)
-- Willingness to learn and practice hands-on coding
+- **Willingness to learn** and practice hands-on coding
-- A laptop with internet connection for installation and practice " %}
+- **A laptop with internet connection** for installation and practice " %}

 {% include question.html header="Who Will Benefit Most" text="
-- Individuals seeking to transition into data-driven roles
+- Medical professionals aiming to integrate data science into clinical practice or research
-- Students preparing for advanced coursework requiring programming
+- Medical students preparing for coursework or electives involving biostatistics, informatics, or computational tools
-- Professionals in fields like business, healthcare, education, or research
+- Clinicians and researchers seeking to enhance decision-making through data-driven approaches
-- Anyone curious about programming and data analysis
+- Healthcare professionals curious about programming, data analysis, and their applications in medicine " %}
-" %}
 ---

 ## Expected Outcomes

 {% include question.html header="Immediate Skills (End of Workshop)" text="
-- Confidently write basic to intermediate Python programs
+- Confidently **write basic to intermediate** Python programs
-- Understand and apply fundamental programming concepts
+- **Understand and apply** fundamental programming concepts
-- Perform basic data manipulation and analysis tasks
+- Perform basic **data manipulation and analysis tasks**
-- Create simple visualizations from datasets
+- Create **simple visualizations** from datasets
-- Debug common programming errors independently
+- **Debug** common programming errors independently
 " %}

 {% include question.html header="Long-term Benefits" text="